-This tour, dipping into Eastern Europe before returning to Germany, makes a half-moon route through some spectacular, old-world European sites, including Venice, Vienna, Prague and Nuremburg.
-Like the touring route above, the distances between destinations are short, the train rides spectacular through the alps, and you can fit it all into two weeks, although longer is always better.
+This tour, dipping into Eastern Europe before returning to Germany, makes a half-moon route through some spectacular, old-world European sites, including Venice, Vienna, Prague, and Nuremberg.
+Like the touring route above, the distances between destinations are short, the train rides are spectacular through the alps, and you can fit it all into two weeks, although longer is always better.

-Three days in Munich, then a day in Nuremburg, followed by three days in Prague.
+Two-Week Itinerary: Three days in Munich, then a day in Nuremberg, followed by three days in Prague.
 Then head south via Cesky Krumlov (if partying with backpackers in a UNESCO-protected World Heritage Site is your thing) to Salzburg.
 After a couple of days in Salzburg, take the train down to Venice.

 A possible extension is to swap Cesky Krumlov for Vienna, where you should spend at least three days.